Maulikdavra/SpringBoot-MongoDB-movieReviewProject/README.md

 **`DELETE`** /api/v1/reviews/{objectId}: Deletes a review of a movie by its objectId.

 **`Database`**
 -> The application uses MongoDB as its database.

-The necessary credentials to communicate with MongoDB are listed in the .env file in the project root directory.
-An example of this file, env.example, is included in the project.
+-> The necessary credentials to communicate with MongoDB are listed in the .env file in the project root directory.

+-> An example of this file, env.example, is included in the project.

 **`Data`**
 -> The project includes a movies.json file under the data folder (which lies under resources).

-This file contains data about movies and their reviews.
+-> This file contains data about movies and their reviews.

 **`Dependencies`**
 -> The project uses Java 17 and Spring Boot 3.1.1.
 Other dependencies include:

-Spring Boot Starter Data MongoDB
+- Spring Boot Starter Data MongoDB

-Spring Boot Starter Web
+- Spring Boot Starter Web

-Spring Boot DevTools
+- Spring Boot DevTools

-Lombok
+- Lombok

-Spring Boot Starter Test
+- Spring Boot Starter Test

-Spring Dotenv 2.5.4
+- Spring Dotenv 2.5.4

-These dependencies can be found in the pom.xml file in the project root directory.
+*`These dependencies can be found in the pom.xml file in the project root directory.`*

 **`How to Run`**
 -> You can either use command: mvn spring-boot:run or run the application using the main spring-boot-application file.

 -> I tested the API's using POSTMAN, but you can test API's with any tools you may like.